top of page

 Food

-In 2024, a significant 44.7% of Filipinos, including children, experience moderate to severe food and nutrition insecurity, with 28.8% of children under five suffering from stunting (low height for age), which is higher than the world average.
+In 2024, an estimated 44.7% of Filipinos, including children, experienced moderate to severe food and nutrition insecurity.
+Among children under five, 28.8% were affected by stunting (low height for age), a rate higher than the global average.

-Stunting is a form of malnutrition where the child has a deficiency in nutrient intake.
-Malnutrition also manifests as wasting (low weight for height), underweight (low weight for age), inadequate vitamins/minerals, and diet-related non-communicable diseases such as Type 2 diabetes, heart disease, and certain cancers.
+Stunting is a form of chronic malnutrition caused by prolonged insufficient nutrient intake, which impairs growth and development.
+Malnutrition can also present in other forms, including wasting (low weight for height), underweight (low weight for age), and deficiencies in essential vitamins and minerals.
+In addition, poor nutrition is linked to a higher risk of diet-related non-communicable diseases later in life, such as Type 2 diabetes, cardiovascular disease, and certain cancers.

 bottom of page